Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 So he had a history of working in narcotics law enforcement.

-That's really handy considering his middle name is Cocaine.
+That's really handy considering his middle name is cocaine.

-Yeah, Cocaine, but maybe it's Cocaine man,
+Yeah, Coke Man, but maybe it's Cocaine Man, Coke Man for short.

-Please, Cocaine man was my father.
+Cocaine Man was my father.

-Cocaine man, Jr. was my father's name.
+Cocaine Man Jr. was my father's name.

-He also worked his way through law school at the University of Kentucky while on the
+He also worked his way through law school at the University of Kentucky while on the force.

 He's got a lot of careers happening.